Dynamic Credit Investment in Partially Observed Markets: Solution to the Optimal Control Problem

 \section{Solution to the Optimal Control Problem}

-We analyze the control {\DViolet problems} developed in the previous section.
-We first decompose it into two related optimization {\Red subproblems:} the post and the pre-default problems.
-As we will demonstrate, in order to solve the pre-default optimization subproblem, we need the solution of the post-default one.
+We analyze the control {problems} developed in the previous section.
+We first decompose it into two related optimization {subproblems:} the post and the pre-default problems.
+As we will demonstrate, in order to solve the pre-default optimization subproblem, we need the solution of the post-default one. {Before proceeding further, we recall some functional spaces which will be needed for the following proofs. {\Red We set $\mathcal{C}_{P}^{2,\alpha}$ as the set of functions locally in $C_{P}^{2,\a}\left((0,T)\times\tilde{\Delta}_{N-1}\right)\cap {C\left([0,T]\times\tilde{\Delta}_{N-1}\right)}$,} where we recall that for a given domain $D$ of {\CRed $\rn$} and $\a\in(0,1)$, the parabolic H\"older space $C_{P}^{2,\a}(D)$ is defined by the following norms